smart-village-solutions/smart-village-app-app/docs/AR.md

     - _Rolloff model_ - The rolloff model which determines how the sound volume will fall off between _Min distance_ and _Max distance_.
 Can take `None`, `Linear` & `Logarithmic` values as String
 - **MP4:**
   - _Chroma key filtered video_ - If the video you want to add to the Augmented Reality scene has a background color that you want to delete, add the color code in HEX format here.
 Example: #00FF00 (String)
+- **Light:**
+  - _Color_ - The color of the light.
+The default light color is white.
+Valid color formats are:
+    - '#f0f' (#rgb)
+    - '#f0fc' (#rgba)
+    - '#ff00ff' (#rrggbb)
+    - '#ff00ff00' (#rrggbbaa)
+    - 'rgb(255, 255, 255)'
+    - 'rgba(255, 255, 255, 1.0)'
+    - 'hsl(360, 100%, 100%)'
+    - 'hsla(360, 100%, 100%, 1.0)'
+    - 'transparent'
+    - 'red'
+    - 0xff00ff00 (0xrrggbbaa)
+  - _Temperature_ - The temperature of the light, in Kelvin.
+Viro will derive a hue from this temperature and multiply it by the light's color.
+To model a physical light with a known temperature, you can leave the color of this Light set to (1.0, 1.0, 1.0) and set its temperature only.
+The default value for temperature is 6500K, which represents pure white light.
+(Number)
+  - _Intensity_ - The brightness of the light.
+Set to 1000 for normal intensity.
+The intensity is simply divided by 1000 and multiplied by the light's color.
+Lower intensities will decrease the brightness of the light, and higher intensities will increase the brightness of the light.
+The default intensity is 1000.
+(Number)
+  - _Rotation_ - The rotation of the component around it's local axis specified as Euler angles [x, y, z].
+Units for each angle are specified in degrees.
+(Array[Number])

 ## View AR added in a tour stop in the app